Back pain will usually improve within a few weeks or months. There are several things you can try to help reduce your pain in the meantime.

 One of the most important things you can do is to keep moving and continue with your normal activities as much as possible.

-It used to be thought that bed rest would help you recover from a bad back, but it's now known that people who remain active are likely to recover more quickly.
+It used to be thought that bed rest would help you recover from a bad back, but it's now known that people who remain active are likely to recover quicker.

-This may be difficult at first, but don't be discouraged – your pain will start to improve eventually.
+This may be difficult at first, but do not be discouraged – your pain should start to improve eventually.
 Consider taking painkillers if the pain is stopping you from carrying on as normal.

 There's no need to wait until you're completely pain-free before returning to work.
 Going back to work will help you return to a normal pattern of activity and may distract you from the pain.